 - Welcome Songkran (Thai New Year) with water throwing competitions to relieve yourself from the high temperatures and humidity, across the country.
 Whale sharks can also be seen in Koh Tao and Koh Samui.

 - The temperature is slightly more pleasant than in April and you will experience some rain, particularly on the west coast.
-Bangkok is less crowded and sightseeing best done in the mornings and afternoons.
+Bangkok is less crowded, and sightseeing is best done in the mornings and afternoons.

 - The hotels have some great offers at this time of year when you are likely to see short sharp showers.
 For the best beaches head to Koh Samui or Hua Hin.